optical-imaging/photonic-fdfd-toolbox/README.md

 ## Quick Start
-For quick start, please checkout the example models under `.\examples` directory.
+For quick start, please checkout the example models under `./examples` directory.
 Here we list some frequently used methods:

 | Top Class  | Method Syntax                                   | Description |
 |------------|----------------------------------------------|-------------|